 Beyond the $12.99 per month you’ll be paying for the DVR, you’ll also need a cable box for every TV you hook up (which runs $6.99/month each).
 So you’ll be paying a minimum of $20 a month just for those items, not to mention the general package costs you’ll be paying too.
 Also if you’re subscribing to other Spectrum services like their internet, then you’ll be paying monthly for their router equipment fees too, along with the cost of an internet plan.

 Make sure you know what you’ll be getting into when signing up for Charter Spectrum.
-Even when utilizing some of their helpful promotions or bundles, the up-front fees add up and hard some of the value of their services.
+They offer some helpful promotions, but the up-front fees do hurt the value proposition of their services somewhat.
 It is worth noting, however, that premium movie channels are available in lower-tier packages with Spectrum than they are with most competitors, which is a definite advantage.

 The ultimate value of a Charter Spectrum TV package will come down to the service available for your specific location and how important flexibility is to you.
 If your address has more channels available to it through Spectrum and the no-contract, 30-day money-back freedom are important factors for you, you wouldn’t risk much in giving Charter Spectrum a try.

-But the value of some of their packages don’t hold up to competitors like DISH, DirecTV or Xfinity.
-Also their customer service is also roundly more criticized than those other providers, and the DVR hardware offered by Charter Spectrum is mediocre at best.
-So it’s worth considering depending on your individual situation, but don’t be surprised if another TV provider serves you better in the long run.
+But the value and DVR hardware offered by Charter Spectrum don’t hold up to competitors like DISH, DirecTV or Xfinity.
+Also their customer service is also roundly more criticized than those other providers, so it’s worth considering depending on your individual situation.

 Is Spectrum TV Right For You?